 How to reward your dog.
-Which is the most effective way to reward our dogs.
+What is the most effective way to reward dogs?
 He who finds a friend finds a treasure.
 If the friend is an animal, the treasure is priceless because our friend’s cats and dogs keep us company and can improve our lives.
 So why not reward their affection and closeness with some harmless little vices?

 A little extra care and pampering can only be an excellent way to return the love these unique creatures give us daily, with the caution that this ‘extra’ attention does not turn into unhealthy, uneducational and dangerous vices.